James-Lu-none/nycu-network-programming/final/C-tcp_secure_chat_server/readme.md

 5. message delivery confirmation:
     - when a client sends a message, the server will respond with `[SENT]` to indicate that the message has been received
     - on client side, before receiving `[SENT]`, it will add a `(message sending...)` postfix to the message, and after receiving `[SENT]`, it will replace `(message sending...)` with `(message sent)`

+## additional features (final)

+1. if server.crt or server.key doesn't exist, server will generate key and a self-signed certificate automatically
+2. connection will fail if server's certificate is expired or the certificate's common name doesn't match the hostname
+3. warn user if the certificate is self-signed (not issued by a trusted CA)
+4. add /tls command to obtain the server certificate information

 ## observations